DSI TRAINING PHILOSOPHY The Industry Standard Vs. The DSI Standard

 Using military, law enforcement, and common private industry training standards as a gauge we want to give you a sense of how the DSI standard compares to the "industry" standard.

-To be able to defend yourself, DSI believes you need to be killing enabled.
-Regardless of your technical skills, if you have not processed the issues surrounding deadly force well before the moment of crisis, if you cannot kill another when it is necessary to save yourself or other innocents, then you will fail.
-Furthermore, one can only make proper decisions in lethal force engagements by way of orientation in the context of Colonel John Boyd’s OODA Loop (the decision-making process), and orientation only comes via experience under conditions as close as possible to those that will exist in a real fight for life.
-Orientation relies on experiential knowledge, which cannot be attained only by reading or talking about scenarios.
-Nor can you survive a lethal encounter if your conscious mind is distracted from vital decisions to engage in every choice of action or technique.
+Regardless of your technical skills, if you have not processed the issues surrounding deadly force well before the moment of crisis, if you cannot act by potentially killing another when it is necessary to save yourself or other innocents, then you stand a high probability of failing.
+Because one can only make proper decisions in lethal force engagements by way of orientation in the context of Colonel John Boyd’s OODA Loop (the decision-making process), and orientation only comes via experience under conditions as close as possible to those that will exist in a real fight for life (high-stress).
+Orientation relies on experiential knowledge, which cannot be attained only by reading or talking about scenarios - it must be experienced and experienced successfully.

-Solid curricula that pre-loads the declarative knowledge, and then teaches integrated firearms and tactical skills in a reality-based environment will produce individuals and teams more capable than most military and police units.
+Solid curricula that pre-loads the declarative knowledge, and then teaches integrated firearms and tactical skills in a reality-based environment will produce individuals and teams more capable than most military and police units in businesses, churches, and schools, such as those available through our Tier 2 Team Tactics program.
 We base this statement on our personal experience of having trained thousands of military and law-enforcement personnel over 25 years.

 Operational police and military units (those units actively "kicking in" doors day in and day out) may be able to outperform our clients in certain aspects, based on that all-important factor of experiential learning (basing actions and decisions under stress on a fund of prior, applicable experience).
 But DSI can develop and implement effective training faster, applying the best and latest techniques and lessons-learned; and present it in a more compressed, highly effective format because we have neither bureaucratic hoops to jump through, nor institutional inertia to overcome.

-In your post-course training, you will learn how to continually sharpen and refine the skills you learned on the range by using two key resources: The DSI Training Notebook and the tool of dry practice.
+In your post-course training, you will learn how to continually sharpen and refine the skills you learned on the range by using two key resources: The DSI Training Notebook and the tool of dry practice via the Daily Training Plan.

 The DSI Training Notebook provides you the mechanism to utilize a proven method of embodying Boyds Decision Making Process (Observation, Orientation, Decision, and ACTION or the “OODA Loop”) into achieving your training goals (whatever they may be) quickly, through a proven dry practice system that you can use daily to sharpen those skills you are learning on the range.
 The Training Notebook is John Boyd’s ‘White Box’ in that it allows you to directly interface with and use Boyd’s Decision Making Process in guiding your own path forward using proven curricula and performance-enhancing training system on a continual basis.